Syntype: In zoology

-Historically, syntypes were often explicitly designated as such, and under the present ICZN this is a requirement (Art.
-72.3), but modern attempts to publish species or subspecies descriptions based on syntypes are generally frowned upon by practicing taxonomists, and most are gradually being replaced by lectotypes.
+Historically, it was common to describe a new species or subspecies from several syntypes without designating a holotype, but this practice is generally frowned upon by modern taxonomists, and most are gradually being replaced by lectotypes.
 Those that still exist are still considered name-bearing types.
 A lectotype may be designated from among the syntypes, reducing the other specimens to the status of paralectotype.
 They are no longer name-bearing types, though if the lectotype is lost or destroyed, it is generally preferable to use a paralectotype as a replacement (neotype).
 Where specimens in a syntype series are found to belong to different taxa, this may cause nomenclatural instability, since the nominal species can be interpreted in different ways.

 In botany

 In botanical nomenclature, a syntype can be made in the description of a species or an infraspecific taxon.
 It is defined as "any specimen cited in the protologue when there is no holotype, or any one of two or more specimens simultaneously designated as types."
 (Art.
 9.5).